 The proxy must be received at least 48 hours (excluding Saturdays, Sundays and statutory holidays in the City of Vancouver, in the Province British Columbia) before the Meeting or the adjournment thereof at which the proxy is to be used.
 Failure to complete or deposit a proxy properly may result in its invalidation.
 The time limit for the deposit of proxies may be waived by the Board at its discretion without notice.

-All references to Shareholders in this Information Circular and the accompanying Instrument of Proxy and Notice are to Shareholders of record, unless specifically stated otherwise.
+All references to Shareholders in this Circular and the Instrument of Proxy and Notice are to Registered Shareholders, unless specifically stated otherwise.